Lucodivo/Eccohedra/app/src/main/cpp/CppGuidelinesAndReminders.md

 a function may do at the calling site.
 Pass-by-reference looks just like pass-by-value at the calling site.
 Preferably the calling site screams "This function may mutate your argument!"
 So..
     - Does the function mutate the argument?
-        - "Yes", "Maybe", or "Not now but it will": The parameter should be a pointer.
+        - "Yes", "Maybe", or "Not now but I want to keep the possibilities open": The parameter should be a pointer.
         - "No": The parameter should be a reference to a constant value

 ### Wait...
 How does this work again?